Constance Cherry: May I Have This Dance?

 About the author

-The Rev. Dr. Constance Cherry is Acting President of The Robert E. Webber Institute for Worship Studies, Professor Emeritus of Worship and Pastoral Ministry, and Affiliate Professor at Wesley Seminary, Indiana Wesleyan University.
+The Rev. Dr. Constance Cherry is Acting President of The Robert E. Webber Institute for Worship Studies.
 She is also a founding faculty member of The Robert E. Webber Institute for Worship Studies, teaching DWS 702 every term since 2000.

 Archives